 Review the video afterward and identify areas you think you could improve.
 Ask a trusted friend or family member to review your recording and provide you with feedback as well.

 Focus on the substance of your answers.
-Are you able to respond articulately and succinctly within the five minute time frame?
+Are you able to respond articulately and succinctly within the one-minute time frame?
 Keep practicing until you feel confident.

 13. Complete Vocal and Face Exercises